Let's talk

 Scope criteria: who is subject to the CSRD

 Scope is defined by three thresholds from the EU Accounting Directive 2013/34/EU: balance-sheet total, net turnover and average headcount.
-A company is in scope if it exceeds at least two of the three.
+Since the Omnibus, a company is in scope if it exceeds two cumulative thresholds: more than 1,000 employees and over €450 million in net turnover.
 Subsidiaries of an in-scope group can also be covered through consolidation.
 See who is concerned by the CSRD.

 Small companies remain outside the mandatory scope for now, but can draw on the voluntary VSME standard, aligned with CSRD/ESRS logic but lighter.